DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 ## Before we begin
 * Ensure you have a working SSH Client
 * Ensure you are logged into our Wifi and can connect to the Internet
-* Ensure you have the Digital Ocean ssh key set up
+* Ensure you have the Digital Ocean SSH key set up

 For your convenience:

-Add host entries for all 3 Cloud Servers to your computer:
+Add host entries for all 3 Virtual Machines to your computer:
 ```
 master  1.1.1.1
 node1   2.2.2.2